PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Encounters/Boromar Gang Members.md

  *Boromar Gang Members*
- - Taken up residence SOMEWHERE
+ - Taken up residence in a small camp outside of town
  - Don't like to fight
  - Will find cowards way to get back at people